Henri & Claire Vandendriessche

 The team would not be complete without the rest of the family.
 Anne-Marie is an accomplished Cheese-maker for a local artisan creamery; her husband Glenn is an executive coach.
 Kendall is a vineyard manager for several properties including Ehlers.
 Sarah is the winemaker at Elizabeth Spencer.
 As in any family run business, their input, advice, and opinions are an integral part of the exciting future being created at White Rock.

-Terra Jane comes to White Rock after 12 years in the Caribbean selling fine wine on tiny islands.
+Terra Jane came to White Rock in 2013, after 12 years in the Caribbean selling fine wine on tiny islands.
 After studying Cognitive Science in college, and writing business plans in New York City, she sailed to the Caribbean on a 35-foot trimaran and never looked back.
-Between travelling extensively over 5 continents, she served in fine-dining restaurants and dabbled in wine and menu consultation, before landing in wine distribution.
-After managing a small distribution company in the Virgin Islands, she decided to move to California to get her hands dirty and do punch downs.
+Somewhere between traveling extensively over 5 continents, working in fine-dining restaurants, and consulting for restaurant groups, she realized wine was her passion.
+She transitioned to fine wine distribution and managed a boutique company in the Virgin Islands before moving to California to get her hands dirty and do punch downs.
+These days Terra is involved in all things White Rock, from managing the wine club and handling national sales, to blending trials and hosting lunch in the vineyard.

 After graduating with a BA in Business Economics from UC Santa Barbara, Clayton immediately realized that he should have been pursuing Enology at UC Davis.
 Rather than going for a second baccalaureate, he set out to learn winemaking through reading, experimenting, and apprenticing with some of the best winemakers in the world.
 Clayton comes to White Rock with an impressive résumé having worked for the past 6 years with some of Napa and Sonoma’s finest vineyards, as well as experiencing harvest positions in New Zealand and Spain.
 Clayton continues to try his hand at winemaking with Tempranillo and other wines from his home region of Clarksburg.